gupta09-oop/-WiFi-Security-Evil-Twin-Deauthentication-Simulation-ESP32-/README.md

 ## 📖 References
 - [PhiSiFi Project (Base Repo)](https://github.com/p3tr0s/PhiSiFi)
 - WiFi Security Research (802.11 attacks, Evil Twin, Deauth)
+- This project is based on PhiSiFi
+.
+I tested and documented it on ESP32 NodeMCU with an additional write-up.”

 ---